 The Senior Class Council (SCC) is a separate organization that is coordinated by the Association of Yale Alumni.

 Apply to a committee or team

-- For more information, please contact the Finance Director, Zach Murn.
+For more information, please contact the Business Director, Liam Muldoon.

-- Communications Team: The Communications Team consists of copy writers, graphic designers, photographers, videographers, and video editors.
+Communications Team: The Communications Team consists of copy writers, graphic designers, photographers, videographers, and video editors.
 In collaboration with the Programming Team, the Communications Team plays a critical role in YCC’s communications and outreach to the student body.
 The teams work closely together under the supervision of the Communications Director and jointly produce a wide variety of content, including Yale Speaks, monthly newsletters, and promotional graphics.
-For more information, please contact the Communications Director, Rebecca Yan.
+For more information, please contact the Communications Director, Laurie Gomez.

-- Undergraduate Organizations Committee: The Undergraduate Organizations Committee (UOC) is the primary source of funding for registered student organizations on campus, independently allocating over $200,000 of funding to undergraduate organizations each year.
+Undergraduate Organizations Funding Committee: The Undergraduate Organizations Funding Committee (UOFC) is the primary source of funding for registered student organizations on campus, independently allocating over $200,000 of funding to undergraduate organizations each year.
 It provides annual funding and support for special events.
-The UOC acts as a liaison between the administrators and student organizations, rents capital equipment (such as audio visual equipment), and works to improve policy related to student organizations on campus.
-UOC members, known as Finance Managers, are full term members of the YCC and the UOC Director leads the committee.
-For more information, please contact Student Organizations Director Matt Guido.
+The UOFC acts as a liaison between the administrators and student organizations, rents capital equipment (such as audio visual equipment), and works to improve policy related to student organizations on campus.
+UOFC members, known as Finance Managers, are full term members of the YCC and the UOFC Director leads the committee.
+For more information, please contact Student Organizations Director Mohammad Makhumdov.